renpy/renpy/sphinx/source/movie.rst

 Ren'Py's movie decoder does not support movies with alpha channels, but the `side_mask` parameter of the :func:`Movie` displayable can be used for that purpose.
-Here is an example of hhow to use ffmpeg to create a webm file with a side-by-side mask from a mov file with an alpha channel. ::
+Here is an example of how to use ffmpeg to create a webm file with a side-by-side mask from a mov file with an alpha channel. ::

         ffmpeg -i original.mov -filter:v alphaextract mask.mov